Celebrate National Wine & Cheese Day with the Perfect Pairing

 - Pecorino Romano + Syrah – this salty, sharp sheep’s milk cheese pairs beautifully with Syrah’s peppery, bold character.

-For those looking for a bit more flair, blue cheeses offer a
+For those looking for a bit more flair, blue cheeses offer a unique tasting adventure.
+These intense flavors call for wines that bring a touch of sweetness to the party.

-- Gorgonzola + Port – the cheese’sbold flavor is mellowed by the rich, sweet depth of a tawny Port.
+- Gorgonzola + Port – the cheese’s bold flavor is mellowed by the rich, sweet depth of a tawny Port.

 - Stilton + Sherry – funky, creamy Stilton paired with syrupy sherry is a well-balanced, dessert-level indulgence.